 Upon successful completion the student will be able to obtain an unrestricted Heavy Combination (HC) licence and be able to drive HC trucks with any transmission type (auto, synchromesh, or constant mesh transmission).
 Training and assessment takes place in our vehicle which uses a nine (9) speed Road Ranger constant mesh transmission.

-Our fee is $120 per hour upto 17 hours for training and assessment in our vehicle.
-If a student struggles and needs additional hours beyond the allocated 17 hours, then in this scenario, any additional hours required to complete this class of licence will be charged at a reduced rate of $100 per hour.
+Our fee is $120 per hour up to 17 hours for training and assessment in our vehicle.
+Any additional hours required to complete this class of licence will be charged at a reduced rate of $100 per hour.
 Please contact us for details on our fee structure when using your own vehicle.

 A Heavy Combination (HC) Licence allows the holder to drive articulated vehicles with three (3) or more axels.
 This includes a prime mover with a single semi trailer, or heavy rigid vehicle towing a trailer with a GVM greater than nine (9) tonnes.
 See image below.